Haskkor/sport-log/README.md

 - ~~Delete historyDate~~
 - ~~Use the Item type on Calendar file~~
 - When QuickLog creates a item, refresh the calendar => see work on calendar edit
+    - Save new history date ID in redux
+        - Subscribe to it in calendar
+        - Componentwillreceiveprops, refetch data from GraphQL
+    - OR Save all new history date in redux
+        - Subscribe in calendar
+        - Change internal state with new elem based on timestamp
 - Remove all the any types
 - Edit historyDate
 - Simplify/Clean show action sheet function